-If you or a small group of people would like to busk on Council-controlled land (park, footpath, nature strip, public car park or road) to raise funds for personal gain or charity donation, you need to apply for a Busking Permit.
+If you or a small group of people would like to busk to raise money for yourselves or for charity donation, you need to apply for a Busking Permit.
 If you don't have a permit, you may receive a fine.

 Busking activities include:

 - playing an instrument

 Before you apply

 Before you apply for a Busking Permit, you need to consider the following:

 - If you wish to busk outside a business, you need to provide with your application written permission from the business stating their approval.

 - If you one of your performers is under 18 they must have adult supervision when busking.
 You will need to provide the name, phone number and email address of the adult supervising you in the application form.